 How to make time for self-care

-At this point you’re probably thinking, “I’ll rest over winter break.”
-But while you may think that’s your only choice, we're here to tell you that it's not.
-We’re done with glorifying all-nighters and lack of self-care.
+At this point, you’re probably thinking, “I’ll rest over the break.”
+But while you may think that’s your only choice, we're here to tell you it's not.
+We’re done with glorifying all-nighters and a lack of self-care.
 You know what’s in now?
-Getting eight-hours of shut eye, taking regular breaks and still feeling ready for your exams.
+Getting eight hours of shut-eye, taking regular breaks and still feeling ready for your exams.

 If you’re thinking…